ibtj21/Integrating_AI_and_Scientific_Literature_for_Explainable_Causal_Gene_Prediction_iCog-Labs/README.md

 Confidence score: 0.57

 Explanation:
-ACCORDING TO THE RETRIEVED DOCUMENTS, **CD33** is linked to Alzheimer pathology through lipid droplet regulation in microglia.
+ACCORDING TO THE RETRIEVED DOCUMENTS, **CD33** is linked to Alzheimer pathology through lipid droplet regulation in microglia...

 Method note: This prediction used 5 Monte Carlo dropout passes to estimate model uncertainty.
 ```